oxygencraft/DebugMod/README.md

 # Empty exception and event listener call failed:

-There is not much I can do about it, it's a pathfinder bug nt calling the command method.
+There is not much I can do about it, it's a pathfinder bug not calling the command method.

 # Warning: